htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

+- Linux systems running cgroup v2 will now hide GPUs that have not been provisioned to the slots (usually because they did not request_gpus.
+  :jira:`2470`

 - Improved the tools that write a token to a file.
   Most noticeable is the addition of a -file option to write the token to an arbitrary file.